judevalens/DawnTorrent/README.md

 # DawnTorrent

-DawnTorrent is a minimalistic bittorent client.
+DawnTorrent is a minimalistic bittorent client, that offesr the essential functionalies for torrenting . ie can seeds and leechs torrents.

 # Key features :
   - torrent downloading